-Complaints of harassment should be reported to the Intern’s Coach/Mentor and to Career Edge Organization.
+Complaints of harassment should be reported to the Intern’s Coach and to Career Edge Organization.
 The confidentiality of the Intern alleging harassment will be maintained, with the exception that the Intern’s name may be disclosed if it is necessary for the purpose of the investigation or for taking of disciplinary action.

 Any Intern who is found to have harassed another individual will be subject to disciplinary action including, but not limited to, removal from the program.

-4. PERSONAL CONDUCT OF INTERNS
+1.4 PERSONAL CONDUCT OF INTERNS

 All Interns are expected to conduct themselves in a manner that does not deter from the safe and efficient operation of the Host Organization.
 As well, all Interns must:

-comply with all rules and regulations of the Host Organization;
+i) comply with all rules and regulations of the Host Organization;

-ensure that their own welfare and the welfare of others is not jeopardized by the use of drugs or alcohol.
+iii)ensure that their own welfare and the welfare of others is not jeopardized by the use of drugs or alcohol.

-It is a condition of this Code of Conduct and Workplace Practices that the Intern will not disclose any information relating to the private or confidential affairs of a Host Organization to any person other than for the Host Organization’s purposes, and will not, either during the internship or at any time thereafter, use for their own purposes, any information or secrets the Intern may acquire in relation to the business of the Host Organization.
+It is a condition of this Code of Conduct and Workplace Practices that the Intern will not disclose any information relating to the private or confidential affairs of a Host Organization to any person other than for the Host Organization’s purposes, and will not, either during the Internship or at any time thereafter, use for their own purposes, any information or secrets the Intern may acquire in relation to the business of the Host Organization.

-5. HEALTH & SAFETY
+1.6 HEALTH & SAFETY